Last Updated on September 23, 2023

 Getting free samples is fun and we love it.
 But, there’s a lot of online scams out there including fake free samples and fake freebies.
 If you’re not too careful, you may end up with a charge on your credit card and absolutely nothing to show for it.
 Or with your inbox bombed with shady emails and deals.

 I have been ordering free samples online for the past decade.
-So in this article, I’m going to share with you my tips to spot a fake offer, and avoid scams.
-Including a list of websites and offers you should never put your info on.
+So in this article, I’m going to share with you my tips to spot a fake offer and avoid scams.
+Including a list of websites and offers, you should never share your info with.

 - 1 List of confirmed fake samples offers and scams online to avoid

 - 2 Tips to avoid being scammed while ordering free samples online